smguilia/overview-1/whats-new/index.md

 As an account administrator, you may want to remind your users to accept these invitations upon initial change of this behavior.
 {: note}

+## Support for third-party Operators deployed on {{site.data.keyword.openshiftlong_notm}}
+{: #support-onboarding-operators}

+New as of: 31 March 2021

+Third-party providers can now offer Operators in {{site.data.keyword.cloud_notm}}.
+This capability is supported by the beta release of {{site.data.keyword.cloud_notm}} Partner Center and our previously general availability release of private catalog capabilities.
+For more information, see [Onboarding a Node-Red Operator](/docs/third-party?topic=third-party-operator-define).

 ## {{site.data.keyword.codeenginefull_notm}} is supported as an app deployment type
 {: #codeengine-deploy-mar2021}